coq-community/metaprogramming-rosetta-stone/autoinduct/README.md

 ## Elpi

-The [autoinduct/elpi/](elpi/) directory contains the code of a typical elpi tactic, and the file [Tactic.v](elpi/theories/Tactic.v) the actual implementation of `autoinduct`.
+The [autoinduct/elpi/](elpi/) directory contains the code of a typical elpi tactic and the file [Tactic.v](elpi/theories/Tactic.v) the actual implementation of `autoinduct`.

 <details>